ibm-cloud-docs/vmwaresolutions/vsphere/vs_orderingbasedonexistingconfig.md

    * To save the configuration as a template without placing an order, click **Save Configuration**.
    * To place the order, ensure that the account to be charged is correct, review and accept the terms, and then click **Provision**.

-   **Note:** Only the {{site.data.keyword.baremetal_short}} are installed.
+   Only the {{site.data.keyword.baremetal_short}} are installed.
 You're responsible for installing and configuring various components after cluster deployment, such as VMware vCenter, VMware NSX, VMware vSAN.
+   {:note}

 ## Results